MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 * **Similarity threshold (optional)**: This option indicates how similar two values must be to be grouped together.
 The minimum setting of 0 will cause all values to be grouped together.
 The maximum setting of 1 will only allow values that match exactly to be grouped together.
 The default is 0.8.
 * **Ignore case**: When comparing text strings, case will be ignored.
 This option is enabled by default.
 * **Group by combining text parts**: The algorithm will try to combine text parts (such as combining **Micro** and **soft** into **Microsoft**) to group values.
 * **Show similarity scores**: Show similarity scores between the input values and the computed representative values after fuzzy grouping.
-Requires the addition of an operation such as *All rows* to showcase this information on a row by row level.
+Requires the addition of an operation such as *All rows* to showcase this information on a row-by-row level.
 * **Transformation table (optional)**: You can select a transformation table that will map values (such as mapping **MSFT** to **Microsoft**) to group them together.

 For this example, a transformation table will be used to demonstrate how values can be mapped.
 The transformation table has two columns: